GMarines209/PunchCard/README.md

 > 🚧 **This is currently in active development** — backend pipeline is done, image download works, Pi client & live stats are in progress

+> quick disclosure: the web dashboard (index.html) was AI generated, frontend isn't my focus and I just dont really enjoy it as much.
+The backend, scraping, database, and Pi client are my own work.

 ## Features

 **Fighter stats mode** - search any UFC fighter by name and have their info (portrait, record, and career stats) shown on the display.